New Apps for the combit Report Server

 While List & Label's charts offer a lot of visualization types and are extended almost every version, there are way too many visualization types to support them all.
 Thus, requests for new chart visualizations keep bubbling up in our feedback portal.
 On the other hand, Rscript is a well established language specialized for statistical computing and graphics that supports any visualization I can think of.
 So it absolutely makes sense to add Rscript output to the available chart visualization and include the best of both worlds – List & Label's versatility for report layout and data access and Rscript's deluge of visualization types.
 And that's just what we did for the Enterprise Edition of List & Label 24.

-Creating Crosstabs via Drag & Drop
+Creating Pivot/Crosstabs via Drag & Drop

 dialogue choose table element type